swagathushetty/swagathushetty/README.md

 # Hi there I am swagath shetty and I am a full stack developer 👋

-I am proficient in JS,NodeJS,React,MongoDB,SQL,Hosting,technical writing

 ---
-I have worked as a front end developer(React and React Native) for clients based in the US and the middle east
+I have worked as a front end developer(React and React Native) working on web and native mobile apps for clients based in the US and the middle east

 Things that I bring to the table ->

 - [x] Javascript
+- [x] ReactJS
+- [x] React Native
 - [x] NodeJS
+- [x] Go
+- [x] SQL
 - [x] MongoDB
-- [x] SQL
-- [x] MVC architecture
-- [x] OOP
-- [x] Technical writing
+- [x] Techincal writing
-- [x] worked with Windows/macOS(UNIX)/Linux

 <!--
 **swagathushetty/swagathushetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.